BattletechModders/RogueTech/CustomAmmoCategories/ReadMe.txt

   "DamageOnJamming": true/false, - if true on jamming weapon will be damaged "DestroyOnJamming": true/false, - if true on jamming weapon will be destroyed (need DamageOnJamming to be set true also) "FlatJammingChance": 1.0, - Chance of jamming weapon after fire.
 1.0 is jamm always.
 Unjamming logic implemented as in WeaponRealizer
+                              NOTE!
+There FlatJammingChance can be altered via CACFlatJammingChance statistic value per actor's and/or per weapon's statistic collections
   "GunneryJammingBase": 5, -
   "GunneryJammingMult": 0.05, - this values uses to alter flat jamming chance by pilot skills
                                   formula effective jamming chance = FlatJammingChance + (GunneryJammingBase - Pilot Gunnery)* GunneryJammingMult